Dataflow is a lightweight reactive JavaScript library heavily inspired by Observable

-Just add a single data-reactive attribute to any script tag and it becomes reactive.
+Just add a single is="reactive" attribute to any script tag and it becomes reactive.
 That's it.

 It works like a spreadsheet: just reference a value from another reactive script tag, and the plumbing happens automatically.
-No setState, no Redux, no reducers, no signals, no manual subscriptions.
-Just declarative dependencies.
+For most cases, you don't need setState, Redux, or manual subscriptions - just declarative dependencies.
+When you do need state that flows back up the graph, there's mutable.

 Document order does not matter, all reactive scripts will be topologically sorted and turned into a DAG before execution.